 If you want to get hired as an Operations Manager at Amazon, you’ll need to have a few key skills and qualities.
 When preparing for an internal job application, you should be well-versed in the following skills:

-Analytical Thinking: Another important skill is the ability to think analytically.
+Analytical Thinking for the Amazon Operations Manager: Another important skill is the ability to think analytically.
 You must be able to interpret data and trends, identify areas of improvement, and develop strategies that are effective and efficient.

-Problem Solving: Your job will involve solving problems on a daily basis.
+Problem Solving Skills for the Amazon Operations Manager: Your job will involve solving problems on a daily basis.
 You must be able to quickly diagnose an issue and come up with creative solutions that are both practical and cost-effective.

-Organizational Skills: As an Operations Manager, you must also have excellent organizational skills in order to manage all aspects of the supply chain process from beginning to end.
+Organizational Skills for the Amazon Operations Manager: As an Operations Manager, you must also have excellent organizational skills in order to manage all aspects of the supply chain process from beginning to end.
 While doing so, you must also keep track of inventory levels, order fulfillment, and other key metrics.